Disability & Accessibility Questions

 Several DMC committee members are involved in disability-related projects in Central America and The Philippines.
 As a committee we would love to come alongside UMVIM teams to ensure that disability is considered in all mission trips.
 Our goal is that people with disabilities have the opportunity to serve on mission teams, that construction projects incorporate building accessibility, and that mission events routinely offer accommodations so that children and adults with disabilities can participate.

 The United Methodist Committee on Deaf and Hard of Hearing Ministries and the United Methodist Congress of the Deaf have hosted a number of mission trips.
-For more information on ministries they partner with, check out their Mission webpage Additional ministries are listed on the home page.

 14. How can I volunteer with the conference level or national DisAbility Ministries Committee (DMC)?